nosnjinoR/Windows/README.md

 Git - fast, scalable, distributed revision control system
 =========================================================

-Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.
+Git is a fast, scalable, distributed revision/version control system with an unusually rich command set that provides both high-level operations and full access to internals.